asinner/chrome-screen-sharing-extension/README.md

 npm run build:extension
 ```

-After you build the extension, you need to load the extension into chrome.
-Visit chrome://
+After you build the extension, you need to load the extension into chrome:

 1. Go to chrome://extensions
 2. Check "Developer mode"